juniem/ai-dev-kit-hol-2019/README.md

 Some training images have already been collected for you for the hard hat use case.

 Download them and upload them to your Custom Vision project:
-- Downlaod the .zip file at this location: [https://1drv.ms/u/s!AkzLzaBpSgoMo9hXX4NPjd8QrfhQLA?e=M3ehCL](https://1drv.ms/u/s!AkzLzaBpSgoMo9hXX4NPjd8QrfhQLA?e=M3ehCL)
+- Downlaod the .zip file at this location: a href="https://1drv.ms/u/s!AkzLzaBpSgoMo9hXX4NPjd8QrfhQLA?e=M3ehCL" target="blank">https://1drv.ms/u/s!AkzLzaBpSgoMo9hXX4NPjd8QrfhQLA?e=M3ehCL</a>
 - Uncompress it
 - Upload images to custom vision per tag (HardHat/NoHardHat) and tag them appropriately them during upload.
 Upload all pictures names similarly (like HardHat) at the same time.